rahman-ziad/truetp/README.md

 Proprietary / Internal (adjust as needed).

 ---
-Generated initial scaffold for Jachai OTP auth backend.
+Generated scaffold for Truetag OTP auth backend.
+SMS format: "welcome to RR Kabel. your otp is XXXXXX".